ZongzeChen/Stroke-based-Autoencodes-SAE-/README.md

 ## Acknowledgements

-The detailed codes are based on:
+The general framework are based on:

 1.Masked Autoencoders Are Scalable Vision Learners  <a href="https://github.com/pengzhiliang/MAE-pytorch" target="_blank">link</a>(unofficial).